What Happens One Hour After Your Orgasm?

 Hormones Released During Orgasm

-The hormones that are released during and after an orgasm is a long list of basically chemicals.
-Both released in the brain and body.
+The hormones that are released during and after orgasm are a long list of basic chemicals.
+Both are released in the brain and body.

 Hormone / ChemicalTime of ReleaseReleased FromWhat is it, and why is it released?